flojoy-ai/docs/docs/instruments-wiki/Miscellaneous/MT-Standard-Interface-Communication-Software/MT-Standard-Interface-Communication-Software.md

 inst.close()
 ```

-Note: This script assumes that you have installed the `instrumentkit` package and imported it as `ik`.
+Note: The code provided assumes that you have installed the `instrumentkit` package and imported it as `ik`.

 </TabItem>
 </Tabs>